Advantages and disadvantages of Andorra to live

 The andorra advantages they make it a unique and commendable country are many and diverse.
 This micro state has some qualities that can make it the best for your situation, culture and context.
 For Europeans, especially French, Spanish and Portuguese, both the jurisdiction itself and the andorra lifestyle Together they can make this the preferred option when looking to change country of home.

-However, living in the Principality also has its drawbacks and drawbacks.
-That is why we wanted to review the greatest advantages and disadvantages of Andorra in this article so that you can get an idea before taking the plunge.
+However, living in the Principality also has its drawbacks and drawbacks: it has its pros and cons.
+That is why we wanted to review the biggest advantages and disadvantages of Andorra in this article so that you can get an idea before taking the plunge.

-The advantage of Andorra par excellence, the most famous and recognized by all, is its low taxes.
-Since the international opening of the Principality, taxation stands out for an approved tax framework with taxes similar to those of its European neighbors but with substantially lower rates.
-This is why we will address this question first: the andorra tax advantages.
+The benefit of Andorra to live par excellence, the most famous and recognized by all, is its low taxes.
+Since the Principality's international opening, taxation stands out for an approved tax framework with taxes similar to those of its European neighbors but with substantially lower rates.
+That is why we will address this question first: the andorra tax advantages.

 Tax advantages of Andorra